 People can be exposed to methylmercury in many ways.
-Most methylmercury exposure comes from eating fish, shellfish, and marine animals.
+The majority of methylmercury exposures are from eating fish, shellfish, and marine animals.
 These animals absorb methylmercury from the water through their gills and from the food they eat.
 Almost all fish contain some methylmercury.
 Methylmercury in small amounts is not likely to be harmful.
 However, high exposure can be toxic to humans.